How to find my IP address

 - On the left-hand side find and click Network.

-- Click on the Internet connection device you're utilizing (usually denoted by a green dot next to it).
+- On the left-hand side of the screen, click on the Internet connection device you're utilizing (usually denoted by a green dot next to it).

 - Your IP address is under IPv4 Addresses.